joeapodaca/apestogetherstrong/README.md

 ## Summary

-Using a different target value(iexClose_hospitalizedIncreaseUp), the random forest model was applied with Smote Oversampling due the fact that class imbalanced was found in the target value.
-Also, the data was splitted by training and test datasets using stratify to have approximately the same percentage of samples of each target class as the complete set.
+Using a different target value(Volume_hospitalizedIncreaseUp), the random forest model was applied with BalancedRandomClassifier due the fact that class imbalanced was found in the target value.
+Normalization and Standardization was not required because is a distance model.
+Also, the data was splitted by training and test datasets using stratify using the size of 0.25 as test data and 0.75 as a training data.
-The accuracy score obtained was 0.75 and the  overall f-1 score was 0.81, which is a good result.
+The accuracy score obtained was 0.84 and the  overall f-1 score was 0.82, which is a good result.